nishthashalya/mood-diary/README.md

 # mood-diary
-A mood toggle diary where you can register you mood, write small notes and save it Helps in saving mood for everyday throughout the year and observe your mood patterns
+A fully loaded mental health dashboard- from calanders, journals to charts and exporting your mood patterns, mood diary consists of it all